-We advise information and communications technology companies on integrating global business operations with responsible decision-making on policies, practices and strategies related to free expression, privacy, censorship, surveillance, public safety and national security issues.
+We advise information and communications technology companies on integrating global business operations with leadership and responsible decision-making on policies, practices, and strategies related to free expression, privacy, non-discrimination, public safety, and national security issues.
 This includes advising on questions around content moderation, data location and disclosure, systems architecture, and encryption as well as on organizational structure and risk anticipation, evaluation, and response.

-We have advised companies including Airbnb, Facebook, Google, LinkedIn, Millicom, Oath and Yahoo!.
-We have also advised the Global Network Initiative, the Wikimedia Foundation and Cloudflare (Project Galileo) on a pro bono basis.
+We have advised companies including Airbnb, Facebook, Google, LinkedIn, Millicom, Nokia, Twitter, Verizon, and Yahoo!.
+We have also advised Cloudflare (Project Galileo), the Global Network Initiative and the Wikimedia Foundation on a pro bono basis.

 Michael Samway is president of The Business and Human Rights Group.
 He spent ten years (2000-2010) at Yahoo!, where he was a vice president and deputy general counsel, led the international legal team, founded Yahoo!’s Business & Human Rights Program, and was a founding board member of the Global Network Initiative.
 He previously practiced corporate and securities law at White & Case in the Latin America Practice Group.
-While studying law, Michael worked in the Antidumping and Countervailing Duty Operations Unit at the U.S. Department of Commerce and in the Office of the Legal Adviser at the U.S. Department of State, holding a top secret security clearance.
+While studying law, Michael worked in the Antidumping and Countervailing Duty Operations Unit at the U.S. Department of Commerce and in the Office of the Legal Adviser at the U.S. Department of State.

-Samway serves on the Advisory Network of the Freedom Online Coalition and is a co-lead of the Taskforce on Digital Equality.
-He formerly served on the Content Advisory Board of eMerge Americas and as an Influencer on Privacy and Security for Passcode (of the The Christian Science Monitor).
-He served for more than ten years on the board, including as chair, of the children’s advocacy organization Foster Care Review.
-Michael has been called on to facilitate meetings between U.S. government officials, technology companies and civil society regarding topics including countering violent extremism online, government surveillance, and encryption.
+Samway currently serves on the Advisory Network of the Freedom Online Coalition and is a co-lead of the Taskforce on Digital Equality.
+He formerly served on the Advisory Council of the Center for Democracy & Technology and the Ranking Digital Rights Corporate Accountability Index.
+He also served for more than ten years on the board, including as chair, of the children’s advocacy organization Foster Care Review.
+Michael has been called on to facilitate meetings between U.S. government officials, technology companies and civil society regarding topics including violent extremism online, government surveillance, and encryption.
 He has also testified before the U.S. Congress on internet freedom.

 Michael received BSFS/MSFS degrees from Georgetown University in 1991, was a Fulbright scholar in Chile, and received JD/LLM degrees in comparative and international law from Duke Law School in 1996.

-Rebeca Joy West has been a Policy Fellow with The BHR Group since summer 2017.
+Rebeca Joy West is a Senior Policy Fellow and has been with The BHR Group since 2017.
 She has assisted in the design and preparation of human rights impact assessments for companies in the ICT sector.
 Rebeca is an Honors Fellow with the Center for International Business & Human Rights at the University of Oklahoma College of Law, which prepares law students to address the growing human rights challenges faced by U.S. companies operating abroad, and provides academic think tank support to positively influence contemporary international business and human rights issues, with a particular focus on the Information & Communications Technology and energy sectors.

-In May 2018, Rebeca will receive her LL.M. in International Business & Human Rights from the University of Oklahoma College of Law.
+Rebeca received her LL.M. in International Business & Human Rights from the University of Oklahoma College of Law.
 She has a Bachelor of Arts in Political Science from the University of Texas at San Antonio, a Juris Doctorate from the University of Oklahoma College of Law, and is admitted to practice law in Oklahoma.

-Kwabena Akuamoah-Boateng has been a Policy Fellow with The BHR Group since the fall of 2017, working on various international and digital rights issues, including support on HRIAs and geopolitical and technology analysis across Africa among other regions.
+Kwabena Akuamoah-Boateng has been a Policy Fellow with The BHR Group since September 2017, working on various international and digital rights issues, including support on HRIAs and geopolitical and technology analysis across Africa among other regions.
 He has worked at the U.S. Embassy in Ghana, leading the Mission’s digital and youth engagement.
 Kwabena began his career as an Assistant Export Development Officer for the Ghana Export Promotion Authority.
 He went on to co-found an election monitoring project in Ghana.
 In 2016, he was awarded the Georgetown MSFS Africa Scholarship, a full-tuition scholarship for a talented graduate student from sub-Saharan Africa.

-In May 2018, Kwabena will receive his Master of Science in Foreign Service (with a concentration on Global Politics and Security) from Georgetown University.
+Kwabena received his Master of Science in Foreign Service (with a concentration on Global Politics and Security) from Georgetown University in May 2018.
 He has a Bachelor of Arts in Geography and Resource Development from the University of Ghana.

 Smythe was a Policy Fellow at The BHR Group from August 2016 to May 2017.
 She led the drafting of human rights impact assessments across markets in Latin America and Africa for an international technology company.
 Smythe began her career in Washington, D.C. on Capitol Hill, serving as a legislative correspondent for Senator Richard Burr and as a legislative assistant and press secretary for Congressman Paul Ryan.
 She also worked in congressional relations and government affairs for the Special Inspector General for Afghanistan Reconstruction.
 Smythe currently works on energy policy and planning in the government affairs office at Chevron.